SerenaTetart/FastAnnotation/README.md

 ## General info

-This is a simple framework in order to make object detection dataset creation very quick.
+FastAnnotation is a simple framework to make dataset creation very quick.

 Pascal VOC XML and CSV files are supported ! *(they are returned each time '**Validate**' button is pressed)*